Portugal Climb To Fifth In FIFA Rankings As Belgium Remain Top - UrduPoint

 Portugal Climb To Fifth In FIFA Rankings As Belgium Remain Top

-Lausanne, (UrduPoint / Pakistan Point News - APP - 15th Jun, 2019 ) :Portugal climbed two places to fifth in the latest FIFA rankings on Friday after adding the inaugural Nations League title to their European Championship crown.
+Lausanne, (UrduPoint / Pakistan Point News - 14th Jun, 2019 ) :Portugal climbed two places to fifth in the latest FIFA rankings on Friday after adding the inaugural Nations League title to their European Championship crown.

 Fernando Santos' side leapfrogged Croatia and Uruguay.